 However, since the advent of blenders and processors the risk is not as large as it used to be with hand whisking over hot water.
 It has to be said that a blender is best, but a processor works well, too.
 My own problem has always been how to keep it warm, as I always like to make in advance, and overheating will make it curdle.
 There are two possible answers for this: either use a wide-necked Thermos flask rinsed with boiling water, or to make a lighter, more stable version - Foaming Hollandaise.

-The Delia Online Cookery School: You can now watch how to make classic Hollandaise and Foaming Hollandaise Sauce in our Cookery School Video, just click the image to play.
+The Delia Online Cookery School: You can now watch how to make Hollandaise and Foaming Hollandaise Sauce in our video, just click the image to play.

 This recipe is from Delia's Complete How to Cook.
 Scroll to the bottom of the page to see questions Lindsey has answered on this recipe